Rental Car Insurance 101

 You’ve booked the flights.
 Now you have to book the rental car to get around during your vacation.
 What happens if there is an accident while you’re relaxing on your break?

 First: Check the coverage on your personal car insurance policy.

 Sometimes, the coverage you have extends to a rental car.
 You might be doubling your coverage if you purchase rental car insurance.
 So first, understand your own coverage:

 - Liability coverage: If you cause an accident, this may help pay for another person’s medical bills or damage to property.

 - Comprehensive coverage: May help if your windshield needs to be repaired or replaced.
-Additionally, it may help if their is damage to your car from wind, hail, deer, fire, vandalism and theft.
+Additionally, it may help if there is damage to your car from wind, hail, deer, fire, vandalism or theft.

 - Collision coverage: May help if you collide with another object.

 Second: Choose the rental coverage that covers any gaps in your personal policy.